vanatteveldt/rsyntax/README.md

     #> 12:   doc1        1  John  object           2

-In the output we see that “Mary Jane” is labeled as subject, “loves” is labeled as verb, but also that ALL the rest is labeled as object.
+In the output we see that “Mary Jane” is labeled as subject, “loves” is labeled as verb, but also that ALL the rest is labeled as object, including “, and Mary is loved by John”.
 The reason for this is that by default, rsyntax will label all children of a matched token with the same label.
 We call this behavior “fill”, and while it is weird in this case, the default is to use fill because in many cases this is convenient (e.g. for labeling both Mary and Jane).
-You can use the `fill = TRUE` argument to disable fill (as shown in a following example), or provide more specific criteria for which nodes to fill.
+You can use the `fill = FALSE` argument to disable fill (as shown in a following example), and it is also possible to nest the `fill()` function to have more control over what nodes to fill.
 In the clause\_fill column you also see at what level a token was matched.
 The value 0 means the match itself, 1 means a direct child, etc.

-But rather than turning off fill in our example sentence, we would argue that the bigger problem is that our current query only captures one type of way in which people express a subject - verb - object relation in english.
-To find this type of expression more accurately, we therefore need to use multiple queries.
-One of the ways in which the rsyntax query format is tailored for dependency trees is that it allows tqueries to be piped together.
+### Using the fill heuristic

+In our example sentence, we could turn off fill so only John is matched as the object, but a better solution would be to control what specific nodes to fill by nesting the `fill()`.
+For example, we might want to say that for the subject and object we only want to ‘fill’ the nodes that form a multiword expression.
+In Universal Dependencies this is indicated with the ‘flat’, ‘fixed’ and ‘compound’ relations (see MWE in the (Universal Dependencies Relations table)\[<a href="https://universaldependencies.org/u/dep/" class="uri">https://universaldependencies.org/u/dep/</a>\]).
+Furthermore, we want to specify that these nodes should be directly connected to each other.
+So, for a subject, it can be nsubj -&gt;
+compound -&gt; compound, but not nsubj -&gt; relcl -&gt; obj -&gt;
+compound.
+The fill function would then look as follows:

+    fill_mwe = fill(relation = c('flat','fixed','compount'),
+                    connected=T)

+We can then nest this function in the tquery for whatever node you want to set these fill settings for, similar to how you would nest the `children` function.

+    direct = tquery(label = 'verb', upos = 'VERB',
+                    children(label = 'subject', relation = 'nsubj', fill_mwe),
+                    children(label = 'object', relation = 'obj', fill_mwe))

+Note that it would also have been possible to directly type this fill() function within the tquery, instead of first assigning it to `fill_mwe`.
+This is a matter of preference, but if you have specific fill settings that you want to use multiple times, the above approach is a good strategy to reduce redundancy in your code.

+In case you didn’t believe us, this actually works.
+Here we run the annotate\_tqueries function again.
+Very importantly, note that we add the `overwrite = TRUE` argument, which means that we’ll overwrite the previous “clause” column.
+(By default, annotate would not overwrite previous results, which enables another way of chaining queries that we won’t discuss here.)

+    tokens = annotate_tqueries(tokens, 'clause', direct, overwrite = T)
+    tokens[,c('doc_id','sentence','token','clause','clause_fill')]
+    #>     doc_id sentence token  clause clause_fill
+    #>  1:   doc1        1  Mary subject           0
+    #>  2:   doc1        1  Jane subject           1
+    #>  3:   doc1        1 loves    verb           0
+    #>  4:   doc1        1  John  object           0
+    #>  5:   doc1        1 Smith  object           1
+    #>  6:   doc1        1     ,    <NA>          NA
+    #>  7:   doc1        1   and    <NA>          NA
+    #>  8:   doc1        1  Mary    <NA>          NA
+    #>  9:   doc1        1    is    <NA>          NA
+    #> 10:   doc1        1 loved    <NA>          NA
+    #> 11:   doc1        1    by    <NA>          NA
+    #> 12:   doc1        1  John    <NA>          NA

+### Chaining multiple tqueries

+Our `direct` tquery does not capture “Mary is loved”, in which the relation is expressed in a passive form.
+More generally speaking, there are different ways in which people express certain semantic relations in language, so to capture all (or at least most) of them you will have to combine multiple tqueries.
+How many queries you’ll need depends on what you want to do, but in our experience only a few queries are needed to get good performance on tasks such as quote and clause extraction.

-For example, let’s add the following query for a passive sentence.
+For our current example, we only need to add an additional query for subject-verb-object relations in a passive sentence.
+Here we again only use a simple version where the subject and obj are explicitly specified.
+Note that we also re-use `fill_mwe` as specified above.

     passive = tquery(label = 'verb', upos = 'VERB', fill=FALSE,
-                     children(label = 'subject', relation = 'obl'),
+                     children(label = 'subject', relation = 'obl', fill_mwe),
-                     children(label = 'object', relation = 'nsubj:pass'))
+                     children(label = 'object', relation = 'nsubj:pass', fill_mwe))

 Now we can add both tqueries to the annotate function.
 For convenience, we can also specify labels for the queries by passing them as named arguments.
 Here we label the direct query “dir” and the passive query “pas”.
-Also, and very importantly, note that we add the `overwrite = TRUE` argument, which means that we’ll overwrite the previous “clause” column.
-(By default, annotate would not overwrite previous results, which enables another way of piping queries that we won’t discuss here.)
+Also, note that we again use overwrite = TRUE.

     tokens = annotate_tqueries(tokens, 'clause',
                                dir = direct,